What's New

 Mode 1: Create New Balloon with Text (No row selected)

-• Hold X key + drag to select text
+• Press X → drag to select text

 • Balloon appears in upper-left of selection